Fera is a UK National Reference Laboratory (NRL) for Pesticide Residues.

 Fera is the UK NRL for:

-Legal limits for the concentrations of pesticide residues in food are set by the European Commission (DG SANTE).
+Legal limits for the concentrations of pesticide residues in food are set by the European Commission.
 These are known as Maximum Residue Levels (MRLs).
-An expert committee, the Committee on Pesticide Residues in Food (PRiF), supported by CRD, is responsible for monitoring the frequency and concentrations of residues in the UK food supply.
-CRD perform risk assessments on the residues found in the food to ensure that concentrations are within the safety limits established by the European Food Safety Authority (EFSA) and that there are no health concerns for consumers.
+An expert committee, the Committee on Pesticide Residues in Food (PRiF), supported by the Chemicals Regulation Division (CRD), is responsible for monitoring the frequency and concentrations of residues in the UK food supply.
+CRD perform risk assessments on the residues found in the food to ensure that concentrations are within the safety limits (MRLs) and authorised for use on the crop and that there are no health concerns for consumers.
+CRD submit all UK monitoring data to the European Food Safety Authority (EFSA).
+EFSA evaluate the results submitted by each member state and publish the data from all member states along with their risk assessments.

 Fera is one of three UK laboratories that undertakes the analysis of food samples for the UK national monitoring programme for the Defra Expert Committee on Pesticide Residues in Food (PRiF).
 This programme also incorporates the requirement for the EU Cooordinated multiannual control programme implementing Regulation (EU) No. 2017/660.

-The European Food Safety Authority (EFSA) annually prepares a comprehensive report based on the residue results submitted by each member state: The 2013 European Union Report on Pesticide Residues in Food.
+The European Food Safety Authority (EFSA) annually prepares a comprehensive report based on the residue results submitted by each member state: Pesticide residues in food: what's the picture in the EU?

 Both the UK and EU programmes are undertaken to ensure compliance with Maximum Residue Levels (MRLs) as stipulated in Commission Regulation (EC) No. 396/2005, and to assess consumer exposure to pesticide residues in and on food of plant and animal origins.